 Ovulation Induction with Injectable Fertility Medications to Treat Female Infertility

-For more than 20 years, Dr. Mark Rispler has used his expertise to help couples and individuals struggling with infertility.
-As a reproductive endocrinologist (RE), Dr. Rispler can evaluate patients to identify potential road blocks to conception.
+For more than 20 years, our clinic has been helping couples and individuals struggling with infertility.
+As a reproductive endocrinologist (RE), Dr. Rispler or Dr. Berger can evaluate patients to identify potential road blocks to conception.
 One common cause of female infertility is ovulation dysfunction.

 Ovulation disorders can disrupt fertility

 Each month, the female body will release a mature egg for fertilization and prepare to support implantation and pregnancy.
 If the reproductive system isn’t functioning correctly, an egg will not be released, making conception impossible.
 Approximately one-fourth of infertile women have some type of ovulation dysfunction, based on data from the American Society for Reproductive Medicine (ASRM).